luvwinnie/django2_with_plotly/README.md

-# This is  a directory for myself practice django and plotly
+# Practice of django and plotly

 ## This apps using Django2.0 and Plot to try plotting the Stock Price.
 ### Reference Links